Skip to main content

 Death benefit

 Death benefit is a cash amount received by beneficiaries after a policyholder's death.
-In decreasing term, death benefit tend to decrease as your age increases.
+In decreasing term, death benefit tend to decrease as policyholder's age increases.

 Cash value